pawenn/RL-exercises_super_awesome_team_name/rl_exercises/week_6/README.md

 ## Level 1: On‑Policy Actor‑Critic Baselines

+In the first level, you will learn how to add baselines to the REINFORCE implementation from last week, and compare different baselines.

 ### Task
 1. Complete the implementation in `actor_critic.py` (the `ActorCriticAgent` class) to support all four baseline modes:
    - `none` (no baseline)